-A wall, a room, a geometry, the archtype of which, the root of memory of which, was within him rather than in the external history.”
+Vittorio Sgarbi The central and frontal perspective of his photos involves the spectator in the silence of the rooms, in the magnificence of the constructions bringing to memory known spaces but ever visited in reality.
+His images are often focused on inside environments of great architectural importance, some open to the public, others not easily accessible, in which the history, the culture, the know-how of whole decades are layered.
 25 Bone-Chilling Photos of Abandoned Places.
 Top of the grand stairwell, Brooklyn Navy Yard Hospital, 2008 Though insane asylums, prisons and hospitals wouldn't necessarily be the first places that come to mind when you're thinking about beautiful places to shoot, you might find photographers Ian Ference and Katherine Westerhout there.

 These two have made it their mission to find beauty in the decrepit, stories in the forgotten and stunning imagery where most would never look.
 While Ian Ference mostly shoots inside abandoned buildings in New York, Westerhout has shot in everywhere from Philadelphia, Buffalo, and Detroit to Southeast Asia.
 Though most of these photos have that ability to make your skin crawl, you might be surprised at the range of emotions you can feel while looking at them.
 In fact, you might even ask yourself these questions.
 Chair in patient bedroom, shot by moonlight, Taunton State Hospital, 2006 Easy chairs and patient art, Creedmoor State Hospital, 2008 Violent ward hallway now used to store chairs, St.